ioBroker/ioBroker.js-controller/docs/en/install/linux.md

     ``sudo reboot``

-After installation, the commands "node -v" and "nodejs -v" must return the same version number.
+After installation, the commands “node -v” and “nodejs -v” must return the same version number.

-    If ``node -v`` generates an error message like" not found ", then please enter
+    If ``node -v`` generates an error message like“ not found ”, then please

-    Do ``sudo ln -s /usr/local/bin/nodejs /usr/bin/node`` on the console.
+    Execute ``sudo ln -s /usr/local/bin/nodejs /usr/bin/node`` on the console.

-If the versions are different, please re-execute section [Installation Node.js](#installation-nodejs)
+If the versions are different, please work through the section [Installation of Node.js](#installation-nodejs) again

-    As a last check please check the version of npm with ``npm -v``.
+    As a final check, please check the version of npm using ``npm -v``.

-If this results in a version <6, please do a npm update with ``sudo -H npm install -g npm@6``
+If this results in a version <6, please carry out an npm update with ``sudo -H npm install -g npm@6``

-### Installation ioBroker
+### IoBroker installation
-The installation can be done with the user pi but also with the user root.
+The installation can be done with the user pi or with the user root.

-Run at the console:
+Run on the console:

 ``curl -sL https://iobroker.net/install.sh | bash -``

 ---

-The installation is done in 4 steps:
+Installation takes place in 4 steps:

 ``Installing prerequisites (1/4)``